-The Bachelor of Science in Design degree requires a minimum of 120 semester hours for a major in Graphic Design, Industrial Design, and Interior Design.
+The Bachelor of Science in Design degree requires a minimum of 120 semester hours for a major in Industrial Design.
 The program may include required field trips.
 Students are responsible for these additional costs.
-Foreign study opportunities are available for students.
 An internship is a required part of the program.